Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

 The {\it{physical properties of quantum (spin-dependent) strong interactions}}, which are observed experimentally, could be attributed to the unit-fields (particles) having the de Broglie generators and the spherically symmetric {\it{Helmholtz-ACs}} associated with the {\it{modified spherical Bessel functions}} of first kind and the quantum numbers $l_n = 1$, $s_n=\pm 1$.
 In the case of $l_1=l_2=1$ and $s_1=\pm 1$, $s_2=\pm 1$, the relativistic strong interaction (cross-correlation) term ${\cal E}_{12,21}={\cal E}_{12,21}(R,l_1,l_2,s_1,s_2 )$ has the form (\ref{eq472abc}), where the modified spherical Bessel functions are given by

 and

 and the angle factor $f=f(r,R,\theta , \varphi , l_1, l_2, s_1, s_2 )=f(r,R,\theta , \varphi , 1, 1, s_1, s_2 )$ has the spin-dependent form

 It should be noted that the relativistic strong-interaction (cross-correlation) total term ${\cal E}_{12,21}(R,l_1,l_2,s_1,s_2)=0$ if the intrinsic orbital quantum numbers $l_1 \neq l_2$.
 Although the strongly interacting unit-fields (particles) with the quantum numbers $l_1=l_2=1$ and $s_1=s_2=0$ can exist in principle, the annihilation of such unit-fields does not require adjustments of the unit-field spins.
 The absence of the strongly interacting unit-fields (particles) with the quantum numbers $l_n=1$ and $s_n = 0$ in the present Universe, if they have been created under the cosmological Big Bang, could be considered as s a physical mechanism explaining of the absence of such unit-fields (particles) at the present stage of Universe.
 The "strong strength" of the strongly interacting unit-field is attributed to the properties of the strong-interaction geometrical factor (\ref{eq473abc}), while the short-range of the strong interaction is associated with the external radius $r_{up}^S$ of the {\it{Helmholtz-AC}}.
+Thus the parameter $r_{0}^S$ could be interpreted as the classical radius of the particle, while $r_{up}^S$ as the external dimension of the unit-field determining the short range of weak interactions {\it{Helmholtz-AC}}.

 The {\it{weak-relativistic}} (${\cal E}_{12,21}<<{\varepsilon}_{01}^{2} + {\varepsilon}_{02}^{2}$) interaction forces (\ref{eq172abc}) and (\ref{eq173abc}) acting upon the first and second unit-fields (particles) have respectively the forms